 At the age of 6, I was diagnosed with rheumatic fever, a potentially life threatening disease of the joints and heart.
 A specialist in Bangalore, India, charismatic and warm, Dr. Chandrasekhar put me at ease.
 I spent the next 10 days in the hospital, where another health hero emerged, my father, who remained at my bedside with uplifting support for the duration of my hospital stay.
 Though released from the hospital, I remained on bed rest for a year before making a full recovery.
 This was my first introduction to health care and inspired me to go into medicine.

 The gut is such an important part of our health and I wanted to help my patients and colleagues conquer their Digestive and health problems.
+If you believe you need my services or the services of an equally-qualified gastroenterologist then you may wish to search colonoscopy Sydney.

 7. How does self-love and a healthy lifestyle relate?